isabella232/magento-learn.en/help/free-video-library/qa-session-from-introduction-to-magento-2-at-magento-live-india-2017.md

 ---
 title: QA session from Introduction to Magento 2 at Magento Live India, 2017
 Description: In this video Vijay Golani from Wagento has Q&A session from Introduction to Magento 2 at Magento Live India, 2017.
-feature: Landing Pages
+feature: Video Pages
-topics:
+topics: documents
-kt: 100000
+kt: 5582
-doc-type: feature video
+doc-type: feature-video
-activity: use
+activity: understand
-team: DOC
+team: MagentoU
 ---
 # QA session from Introduction to Magento 2 at Magento Live India, 2017